hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 Here is also an [article][2] about our packrafting trip in the Swedish mountains where we are using the MSR Hubba Hubba NX.

-Which solo backpacking tent do you prefer?
-Leave a comment below!

 [1]:	http://www.hikeventures.com/deals/
 [2]:	http://www.hikeventures.com/-packrafting-Njuoreatnu-Tornetrask-abisko-day-2/